ProjectMAC/propagators/doc/programmer-guide.rst

 procedure that directly makes a propagator that adds, and therefore is Scheme-Propagators syntax.
 More on this below).

-Attaching Propagators Basics: p:foo and e:foo
+Attaching Basic Propagators: p:foo and e:foo
 ----------------------------------------------------------------------

 The two basic operations when making a propagator network are making